OpenFn/ConSoSci/docs/index.md

 ## About
 Conservation Social Science (ConSoSci) partnership is leveraging social science to strengthen conservation outcomes.

-This repo includes integration solutions for ConSoSci partners to connect data sources, including Kobo Toolbox, PostgreSQL and MySQL databases.
+This repo includes OpenFn-powered integration solutions for ConSoSci partners to connect data sources, including Kobo Toolbox, PostgreSQL and MySQL databases.

 ## Workstreams